dsb-comp-phys/Simulation-of-Three-Body-Problem-Using-Euler-Cromer-Method/README.md

 # Simulation-of-Three-Body-Problem-Using-Euler-Cromer-Method

-See the comments at the top of the MATLAB code and the included pdf for details about this program.
+Designed a simulation of the three-body problem based on the Euler-Cromer method in MATLAB, simulating the Sun, Earth, and Jupiter and assigning the bodies different masses.